kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### hardlink-policy
 `--hardlink-policy = All`
 Use this option to handle hardlinks (only works on Linux/OSX).
 The `first` option will record a hardlink ID for each hardlink to avoid storing hardlinked paths multiple times.
 The option `all` will ignore hardlink information, and treat each hardlink as a unique path.
 The option `none` will ignore all hardlinks with more than one link.

+### ignore-filenames
+`--ignore-filenames`
+Use this option to set a filename, or list of filenames, that indicate exclusion of a folder which contains it.
+A common use would be to have a file named something like ".nobackup" and place this file into folders that should not be backed up.

 ### include
 `--include`